 - i) The list of competition and reserve horses must be given to the pentathletes a minimum of 1 hour before the start of the draw of the horses.
-This list must include: - Horse's numbers, name, sex, age, colour, temperament and other characteristics, special task or equipment, martingale, the use of whip and spurs, etc.; - The results of the test of the horses (errors at each obstacle as well as times). - ii) The UIPM TD/NTO checks that one number for each horse is placed in a container on a table in the front of the pentathletes and that the numbers are well shuffled after being placed in the container. - ii) If more than one athlete withdraws from riding before the draw takes place, a new horse list will be drawn up and distributed.
+This list must include: - Horse's numbers, name, sex, age, colour, temperament and other characteristics, special task or equipment, martingale, the use of spurs and recommendations for the use of the whip, etc.; - b) The results of the test of the horses (errors at each obstacle as well as times). - iii) The UIPM TD/NTO checks that one number for each horse is placed in a container on a table in the front of the pentathletes and that the numbers are well shuffled after being placed in the container. - ii) If more than one athlete withdraws from riding before the draw takes place, a new horse list will be drawn up and distributed.
 The TD together with the Riding Director will decide which horse will be removed from the competition list and placed with the reserves.
 The withdrawn athletes will not appear on the riding start list anymore. - iv) Once the draw has taken place, there will be no other draw.